nbatfai/judah/README.md

 3. [Jacob](https://github.com/nbatfai/jacob)
 *"The son of Isaac is Jacob."* The project called Jacob is an experiment to replace Isaac's (GUI based) visual imagination with a character console.
 4. [Judah](https://github.com/nbatfai/judah)
-*"The son of Jacob is Judah."* The project called Judah we equip Jacob with a text-based user interface.
+*"The son of Jacob is Judah."* In the project called Judah we equip Jacob with a text-based user interface.

 ## Use cases